WPierre/ScafoBundle/README.md

 You might want to remove Symfony's /web/.htaccess file to enable the dev environnement on the front page while Scafo is still in beta stage.

 ###Install Scafo
-Either copy the github's content in /src/WPierre, or run
+Either copy the github's content in /src/Wpierre/Scafo/ScafoBundle, or run
+> mkdir -p src/Wpierre/Scafo
+> cd src/Wpierre/Scafo
-> git clone adresse WPierre
+> git clone adresse ScafoBundle

 from the /src directory.
-The goal is to have Scafo's Bundle class in /src/WPierre/Scafo/ScafoBundle
+The goal is to have Scafo's Bundle class in /src/Wpierre/Scafo/ScafoBundle

 ###Install Scafo's requirements
 Edit your /composer.json file and add